dfe-analytical-services/dfeshiny/README.md

 For analytics to function on your dashboard, you will need to:

-- request a Google Analytics key from the [Explore Educaion Statisics platforms team](mailto:explore.statistics@education.gov.uk)
+- request a Google Analytics key from the [explore education statisics platforms team](mailto:explore.statistics@education.gov.uk)
 - create a html file with the javascript required for your dashboard to connect to Google Analytics
 - add the line: `tags$head(includeHTML(("google-analytics.html"))),` to the ui.R file.

 To create the latter, we provide the function `dfeshiny::init_analytics()`.
-You should run this code from the R console providing your Google Analytics code as follows (replacing `ABCDE12345` with the code obtained from the [Explore Education Statistics platforms](explore.statistics@education.gov.uk) team):
+You should run this code from the R console providing your Google Analytics code as follows (replacing `ABCDE12345` with the code obtained from the [explore education statistics platforms](explore.statistics@education.gov.uk) team):

 ```
 init_analytics("ABCDE12345")